EuroPython/website/data/pages-content/social-event.md

 ---
 ## EuroPython 2022 Social Event ##
-After the keynotes and talks on Tuesday, July 12, we've organized a social event for you at the conference venue, the Dublin Convention Centre (CCD). join us for an evening party with food, drinks and live tradicional Irish music!
+After the keynotes and talks on Tuesday, July 12, we've organized a social event for you at the conference venue, the Dublin Convention Centre (CCD).
+Join us for an evening party with food, drinks and live traditional Irish music!

 ## Social Event Ticket ##
 **Please note: The social event is not included in the conference ticket!**